SIMG assessment process

 Step 4: Interview

-Once we've completed the preliminary review you may be invited to attend an interview for further assessment.
+Following the preliminary assessment, the applicant will either be invited to attend an interview for further assessment or will be assessed as ineligible to continue in the SIMG pathway.
 SIMG interviews are usually undertaken in person at our offices in either Melbourne or Wellington.
 Video interviews may be conducted at the discretion of the SIMG Director of Professional Affairs.

 Please refer to the Handbook for specialist international medical graduates for further information.